Sitting on heaps of essentials

 Unleashing selectively their furies.

-While they leave the rich ruffled and scared,
+While they leave the rich just a bit ruffled,

 They wash away every last thing the poor can hold on to.